parvanadinamihaela/Bugs/README.md

 ###Test-cases-sample###

-Below are some sample test cases that I wrote during the previous QA course.
+Below are some bugs that I find during the previous QA course.

 ..................................................